FTC-Team14140/vr_physics/README.md

-# NEW:  Using ODE4J to make the 3D simulator phyics based.
+# NEW:  Now using ODE4J (Java port of Open Dynamics Engine) to make the 3D simulator phyics based.
-# WORK IN PROGRESS -- NOT YET FUNCTIONAL

 ![](/readme_image.jpg)